bostonazure/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 dotnet run
 ```

-The output should look something like this:
+The beginning of the output should look something like this:

 ```text
 Prompt tokens: 14.
 Completion tokens: 222.
 Total tokens: 236.